apache/apisix/README.md

 ### Quick start

-Use `docker` to quickly build an APISIX image which containing all dependencies, and start it with one click.
+Use `docker` to quickly build an APISIX image which contains all dependencies, and start it with one click.

 ```shell
 $ docker build -t apache/apisix:whole -f ./docker/Dockerfile .